 Gravel helps prevent weeds from overgrowing around your foundation due to the gravel bed build process.
 A weed membrane is installed to help prevent unwanted growth when preparing the ground around the foundation for the gravel.

 Not only does gravel ensure water flow moves quickly through the area, but it also prevents plants within the bed from receiving too much water and drowning.
-The prevention of puddle formation and soil saturation prove an extensive benefit to gravel beds.
+The prevention of puddle formation and soil saturation proves an extensive benefit to gravel beds.

+When it comes to landscaping to divert water from the house, gravel is an excellent option.
 It is vital to note the benefit of rocks around the house for drainage.
 Ensure the gravel bed does not slope towards the foundation.
 If it does, the gravel can have the opposite effect and aid in trapping the excess water next to the foundation.

 Prevents Excess Moisture

-Much like it’s swift drainage capabilities, gravel won’t retain moisture, making it an excellent pest deterrent.
+Much like its swift drainage capabilities, gravel won’t retain moisture, making it an excellent pest deterrent.
 Pests often thrive in moist conditions and wreak havoc on a house’s foundation.
 Ensuring as little moisture levels as possible around a home’s foundation helps protect it from termites and other pests.

 While guaranteeing the dry soil beneath the gravel won’t hold moisture is impossible, the aid in puddle prevention and swift runoff help prevent excess moisture.